teleported-cat/no-youtube-ai-summary-chrome/README.md

 I made it since there didn't seem to be any public extensions that did this and I personally hate the Gemini summaries as they provide very shallow summaries that don't contain any useful information and commonly misunderstands the points of videos.
 If you click on a video, chances are it's because you want to watch it, not read a phoned-in summary.

+&lt;Currently being approved on chromewebstore.google.com&gt;

 ## Changelog

+### 4.0

+- Restructures script to be more modular.
+You can now simply add a selector to the 'blockedSelectors' array and all elements that match are hidden!
+- Blocks summaries inside the descriptions now.

 ### 3.0